Asthma is a chronic lung disease that results in changes in the airway. These changes include:

 The best asthma treatment plan is to avoid triggers as much as you can!
 Your asthma care clinic will have more information about triggers and how to avoid them.

-Being around people who are smoking can cause serious harm to your lungs.
-To receive help to quit smoking, please call the Wisconsin Quit Line at 1-800-784-8669.
+Being around people who smoke can cause serious harm to your lungs.
+If you smoke, and need help quitting, please call the Wisconsin Quit Line at 1-800-784-8669.

-Yes, with treatment you can exercise and sleep through the night without coughing or wheezing.
+With treatment, you can exercise and sleep through the night without coughing or wheezing.
 It is vital to follow your asthma action plan given to you by your asthma care team.
+You must take charge to both avoid and treat breathing problems.
 This plan includes:

 • Being aware of warning signs of asthma symptoms.